Lunicen/Knapsack-0-1-MPI/README.md

 ### It just doesn't work...
 Use the [stable solution](#manually-stable-recommended).
 This one always works and if it's not, then You either don't have an Intel CPU or you did something wrong during the installation process.

+### I cannot connect to the other servers!
+Disable the **private** firewall on each node.
+That's the simpliest solution.

 # Authors
 - Hubert Lewandowski (_RooTender_)